 Death from any cause from baseline to 6 months after renal artery stenting, compared with death from any cause in the sham control group.

-Change in 12-item Short Form Health Survey (SF-12) scores from baseline to 6 months after renal artery stenting, compared with the corresponding change in the sham control group.
+Defined as the between-group difference in the change in 12-item Short Form Health Survey (SF-12) scores from baseline to 6 months.
 Scores range from 0 to 100, with higher scores indicating better physical and mental health functioning.

 As part of the study, the applicability of diagnostic techniques that remain insufficiently described in the context of renal artery stenosis will be evaluated separately according to the protocol.
 The following examinations will be assessed: (a) Doppler ultrasound, (b) echocardiography, (c) renography, (d) invasive pressure measurements across stenoses, (e) computational fluid dynamics (CFD) simulations, and (f) proteomics analysis.